MustaphaBounoua/minde/README.md

 ## Demo

-`demo.ipynb` is quick jupyter notebook to launch MINDE.
+`demo.ipynb` is a quick jupyter notebook to launch MINDE.

 ## Training